A Traveler’s Guide to French Rail

 But the Eurostar is exceptional.
 For the most part, catching a train means getting to the station about 20 minutes ahead of time if pre-ticketed.
 We at Link Paris can even attest that you can usually get on and pay for your ticket on board in a pinch (because we overslept, thanks, jet lag) as long as you have a chipped credit card.
 Forget cash.
 By the way, same day tickets are expensive on most routes in France, especially TGV trains.
 Booking 2-4 weeks ahead is best.

 Paris is the biggest commuter rail hub in the world with six major French rail stations.
 Six!
 All with 20-30 platforms.
 Each station serves a different part of Europe or France.
 Some are strictly domestic, some are only international.
 Gare du Nord is international.
 Gare d l’Est is a mix of TGV (high speed) rail and border-bound trains.
-Gare Saint Lazare serves Normandy.
+Paris to Normandy trains leave from Gare Saint Lazare.
 Trains to the south are generally from Gare de Lyon and Gare Montparnasse.
 A 6 hour train ride to Lourdes, you say?
 Try a 13 hour drive and you’ll appreciate that.

 It’s easy to forget France is the size of Texas, and Paris, while the seat of power, government and style, is closer to Belgium than much of the country it rules.